rmorenomf/formacion-isban/Jornada 2/README.md

 Lo eliminamos también del fichero package.json

+### Packages and Modules

+Node.js and npm have very specific definitions of packages and modules, which are easy to mix up.

+* A package is a file or directory that is described by a package.json.
+* A module is any file or directory that can be loaded by Node.js' require().

 ### Fichero package.json

 Semantic versioning is a standard that a lot of projects use to communicate what kinds of changes are in this release.
 It's important to communicate what kinds of changes are in a release because sometimes those changes will break the code that depends on the package.